:max_bytes(150000):strip_icc()/BYRDIE-9-best-vegan-protein-powders-4843322-primary-24bdccae620e4f1f98ff38746e8c5890.jpg)

 Contains 2 grams of added sugars

 This protein powder contains ingredients like Chaga, lion’s mane, cordyceps, and turkey tail mushrooms—as well as ashwagandha, which can help reduce stress and fatigue.
-“With 18 grams of plant-based protein per scoop, Four Sigmatic vegan protein is a great option for people who prefer adaptogenic herbs along with their protein intake,” says Matthew Magnante, senior editor of Fitness Volt.
+We love that this blend has 18 grams of plant-based protein per scoop as well as a blend of adaptogenic herbs.
+The ingredients are all certified organic and third-party tested for efficacy and safety.

 Price at time of publish: $34